 Failure to Follow Procedure or Comply with Decision

-- will advise exhibiting media of the advertiser’s failure to co-operate and request media’s support in no longer exhibiting the advertising in question; and
+- will advise exhibiting media of the advertiser’s failure to co-operate and comply, and request media’s support in no longer exhibiting the advertising or representation(s) in question; and

-- may publicly declare, in such manner as Council deems appropriate, that the advertising in question, and the advertiser who will be identified, have been found to contravene the Code, and publicly identify the advertiser of such advertising or entity making such representation(s); and
+- may publicly declare, in such manner as Council deems appropriate, that the advertising or representation(s) in question have been found to contravene the Code, and publicly identify the advertiser of such advertising or entity making such representation(s); and

 For more information